testblahtest/code-assignment/README.md

 1. Make the test "calculates the number of days to charge for all the insurance for one driver" pass.
 You will need to complete the implementation of the method total_days_charged_for_all_driver_insurance_policies in Partner
 2. The third test passes but the functionality looks wrong, could you correct the problem here
-3. The code related to Driver Insurance could do with refactoring.
+3. The code related to Driver Insurance (across all files) could do with refactoring.
 Please consider code simplicity, readability and maintainability when refactoring this code.
 4. The fourth driver insurance test is only outlined and neither test code or functionality is in place, could you write both.

 **Vehicle Owner Insurance Spec (optional - please leave if there is not time)**

 5. The second vehicle owner insurance spec passes but the functionality is clearly wrong.
 Could you fix the implementation
-6. We have recently been experimenting with a new pricing system for vehicle owner insurnace, version2 (described in the test)
+6. We have recently been experimenting with a new pricing system for vehicle owner insurance, version2 (described in the test)
 The third fleet insurance spec tests for this new pricing, but the functionality needs completing